trueos/trueos-docs/trueos-handbook/using.rst

   or a plaintext key and Network Manager will automatically select the type of detected key.
-If :guilabel:`WEP` is pressed, then :guilabel:`Configure`, the screen in :numref:`Figure %s <network8>` will appear.
+If :guilabel:`WEP` is pressed, then :guilabel:`Configure`, the screen in :numref:`Figure %s <network8>` appears.
 Type the key into both :guilabel:`Network Key` boxes.
 If the key is complex, check :guilabel:`Show Key` to ensure the passwords are matching and correct.
 Uncheck this box when finished to replace the characters in the key with bullets.
 A wireless access point using